Russia dismisses Davos discussion on Ukrainian president’s peace plan

 Zelenskyy also praised the discussion for including representatives from Latin America, Africa, and Asia.

-He will travel to Davos later this week in a bid to rally support for Ukraine amid signs of fatigue in the United States and the European Union.
+He arrived in Davos on Monday afternoon on a trip during which he will bid to rally support for Ukraine amid signs of fatigue in the United States and the European Union.
 He claimed that work on security guarantees and new support packages is progressing.

 “There are much-needed agreements on the joint production of weapons and shells, a particularly sensitive issue is drones.
 There will be more drones.
 We are preparing more good news on air defence.
 We keep in mind both missiles and electronic warfare – there will be more of them,” he said.